linux-genz/F.E.E./docs/VMconfig.md

     --extra-args 'console=ttyS0,115200n8 serial'

 1. qemu-img create -f qcow2 ./TARGET.qcow2 4G
+1. If you want to use a different virtual network than "default", create and activate it now.
+Then specify it in the virt-install command.
 1. virt-install --name &lt;VMNAME&gt; --virt-type kvm --vcpus 1 --ram 1024 \
 	--disk path=./TARGET.qcow2 \
 	--network network=default \